theorthophysios/cms-site/content/_index.md

   heading: About our Service
   copy: "**OrthoPhysio** offers injury management, surgery preparation and
-    rehabilitation Physiotherapy as well as planning and advice to help you prevent or delay surgey.
+    rehabilitation Physiotherapy as well as planning and advice to help you prevent or delay surgery.
 Preparation for orthopaedic surgery and recovery from surgery is our focus.
 Knee, hip, ankle, upper limb and spinal surgery rehabilitation is delivered in a way that meets your needs.
 I maintain close communication with your medical team.
 This way your health care team is